Your Privacy is protected.

 Now how it works is biofilms attach and they’re like this little protective kind of slimy coating.
-And this is kind of phase one here is they attach and then over time, they start to grow.
-They start to accumulate here and then here’s where biofilms are really difficult is they start to disperse.
-They’ll start to travel and attach and adhere to other parts of the body.
+This is kind of phase one here.
+They attach and then over time, they start to grow.
+They start to accumulate here; and then here is where biofilms are really difficult is they start to disperse.
+Then they will start to travel and attach and adhere to other parts of the body.
 So they will disperse itself down the road.

-It can also decrease T4 to T3 conversion because one of the big things in our gut, as we have T3 acetic acid and T3 sulfate, and we need this compound called sulfatase which is an enzyme produced by beneficial bacteria.
+It can also decrease T4 to T3 conversion.
+Because one of the big things in our gut, as we have T3 acetic acid and T3 sulfate, and we need this compound called sulfatase which is an enzyme produced by beneficial bacteria.
 And if we have low amounts of bad bacteria, that’s going to affect our sulfatase levels.
 Lower sulfatase means lower T4 to T3 conversion.
-So if T4 to T3 converts like this, and we need sulfatase here, right?
-And we have T3 acetic acid and T3 sulfate over here, and we need this and this is produced by beneficial bacteria—BB—and if we have more dysbiotic bacteria, so our beneficial bacteria is low, that’s gonna decrease sulfatase from happening.
-That’s gonna decrease our T4 to T3 conversion from happening, and T3 is really our active thyroid hormone.
+If T4 to T3 converts like this, and we need sulfatase here.
+And we have T3 acetic acid and T3 sulfate over here, and we need this and this is produced by beneficial bacteria—BB—and if we have more dysbiotic bacteria, so our beneficial bacteria is low, that’s going to decrease sulfatase from happening.
+That’s going to decrease our T4 to T3 conversion from happening, and T3 is really our active thyroid hormone.

-So you can see if we start to have bacterial issues, that’s going to affect our thyroid.
+So you can see, if we start to have bacterial issues, that is going to affect our thyroid.
 Most doctors, most thyroid specialists, they aren’t looking at the gut being a root cause of their thyroid issue.
-Now on that note we also know fungus such as candida and parasite infections also use biofilms to help protect themselves.
+Now on that note, we also know fungus such as candida and parasite infections also use biofilms to help protect themselves.
 Yersinia is one of them—Yersinia enterocolitica, candida and other parasite infections will still use biofilms to protect themselves.
 Now that’s important because we know things like Blasto and H. pylori and candida can also affect our thyroid gland, affect our immune system, and also increase inflammation and affect our thyroid gland from working optimally.
-So again it’s good to look at the thyroid.
-It’s good to look at thyroid support, but if we’re ignoring the gut then we’re ignoring a big piece of the puzzle, and if we ignore the biofilm piece that’s a huge element that we need to overcome to be able to get the bad bacteria back into place.
-So again we talked about the thyroid gland here and we talked about how it’s affected by bad bacteria and how biofilms are going to be a key thing affecting that.

 Natural Biofilm Treatments

-Silver, I already mentioned.
-They’re using this in hip surgeries today, knee surgeries, all kinds of different medical procedures up to 97% reduction in biofilms are taking the sheets of silver almost like a cellophane sheet and they’re putting it over the area that was operated, very helpful at preventing the biofilm formation and allowing whatever type of antimicrobial is being used, typically an antibiotic, to be able to work better.
+They’re using this in hip surgeries today, knee surgeries, all kinds of different medical procedures up to 97% reduction in biofilms are taking the sheets of silver almost like a cellophane sheet.
+And they’re putting it over the area that was operated, very helpful at preventing the biofilm formation and allowing whatever type of antimicrobial is being used, typically an antibiotic, to be able to work better.

-Now we have NAC.
 This is actually a really cool amino acid compound.
-It’s a sulfur-based amino acid used in phase 2 detoxification which is how your body takes toxins and mobilizes it out of the body.
-It’s a sulfur-based amino acid that helps with glutathione levels but it also helps take down these biofilms.
+It’s a sulfur-based amino acid used in phase 2 detoxification, which is how your body takes toxins and mobilizes it out of the body.
+Also, it helps with glutathione levels and it also helps take down these biofilms.
 It’s like soap on a kind of liquid-y oily surface and it helps clean that right off.
 So NAC is a really great biofilm buster.

 Berberines are phenomenal.
 These are a family of herbs.
 To name a few, we have golden seal, we have barberry, we have berberine HCL, Hydrastis, Coptis, organ grape to name a few and these are very antibacterial.
 These are also efflux pump inhibitors.
 They work really good with Artemisia together.
-Excellent, and they help break down a lot of these biofilms, too.
+It’s excellent.
+And they help break down a lot of these biofilms, too.
 So when we create protocols to knock down these infections, we combine these herbs together.
 I have a high amount of berberines in one of my products called by GI Clear One and GI Clear Two.
-We also use cloves.

 Cloves are shown to be to be antibiofilm as well.
 It has that nice little cinnamon smell to it, that Christmas-y smell.
 Very good, very antibiofilm.
 We put this in our GI Clear Two product and the cloves help with the biofilms there.

-Anytime we deal with the gut issue, we typically always assume biofilms are present because it’s gonna allow us, the patient that haven’t got results in the past, it’s gonna allow us to work better with any gut issue that’s there.
+Anytime we deal with the gut issue, we typically always assume biofilms are present because it’s going to allow us, the patient that haven’t got results in the past, it’s going to allow us to work better with any gut issue that’s there.
 It’ll help kill whatever needs to be eradicated.
-And then we also have enzymes and these are enzymes taken on an empty stomach a lot of times, whether it’s serratiopeptidase or enteric-coated proteolytic enzymes to go in there and help break down the biofilms and we’ll even use some enzymes that have EDTA in it, because sometimes these biofilms will take on minerals as a protective shield as well.
+And then we also have enzymes and these are enzymes taken on an empty stomach a lot of times, whether it’s serratiopeptidase or enteric-coated proteolytic enzymes to go in there and help break down the biofilms.
+And we’ll even use some enzymes that have EDTA in it, because sometimes these biofilms will take on minerals as a protective shield as well.
 They’ll make up minerals as part of that biofilm plaque and so sometimes enzymes with some chelators in there can be helpful to break down any of those biofilms.